nilinyi/nilinyi.github.io/_posts/2018-02-01-modularize-ios-project_1.markdown

     ![1.tiff](/assets/modularize-ios-project/4.jpg)

-5. In your main target, check if the `Target Dependencies` is set up correctly.
+5. In your `Main Project/Target`, check if the `Target Dependencies` is set up correctly.
 If you created multiple targets and wanted to manage dependencies among them, here will be the right place for you.
+The `Target Dependencies` means that the targets listed here, a.k.a. child targets, will get compiled first until the parent target get compiled.

 	![1.tiff](/assets/modularize-ios-project/5.jpg)

 6. Now you can start writing code inside this target.
 For example, I created a class named `TMADirDemoViewController` and some private helper classes named `TMALittleSecret` and `TMAReallySecret`.
+(These are very very bad name, though.
+Don't use them in your project.)

 	![1.tiff](/assets/modularize-ios-project/6.jpg)

-7. In the meantime, you only want `TMADirDemoViewController` to be exposed to the clients (public).
-Here are what you should do:
+7. If you want `TMADirDemoViewController` in this target to be exposed to the outside, here are what you should do:
     - Move `TMADirViewController.h` to `Public Headers` in `Build Phases`
     - Import `TMADirViewController.h` in header `TMADirTarget.h`

     ![1.tiff](/assets/modularize-ios-project/7.jpg)
     ![1.tiff](/assets/modularize-ios-project/8.jpg)

     You might have noticed that we could choose three levels of headers, `Public`,  `Private` and `Project`.
-And yes, they could control what will be exposed outside the library.
-(Remember what we build is a Cocoa Touch Library, right?)
+In fact, they could control what classes will be exposed outside the target.

-    - `Public` means that these interfaces are **exposed** for clients to use and will not change frequently
+    - `Public` means that these interfaces are **exposed** for clients to use and will not be changed frequently.
-    - `Private` **still means these interfaces are exposed**, however, it means for clients to JUST see them rather than use them because these interfaces might be under development that will be changed frequently or other whatever reasons
+    - `Private` **still means these interfaces are exposed**, however, it means for clients to JUST see them rather than use them because these interfaces might be under development that will be changed frequently or for some other whatever reasons.
     - `Project` means they will **not be exposed**.
-These interfaces could only be used inside this library(target).
+These interfaces could only be used inside this target.

 ## How to use this module in other modules?
-Import this module the same as you did for other libraries
+Looks familiar, right?
 ```objc
 #import <TMADirTarget/TMADirTarget.h>
 ```
 ![1.tiff](/assets/modularize-ios-project/9.jpg)

 ## How to compile and test it separately?
 For compile, just change the `Scheme` and then compile.
+Most of the time, you don't need to do that because when you compile `Main Project/Target`, all its depending targets will be compiled before it does.
 For test, however, you will need another target to test this target.
+Just the way that you test your `Main Project/Target`.
 But an easier way is that you could select `Unit Test` when you created the target.

 ![1.tiff](/assets/modularize-ios-project/10.jpg)

 ## Working with CocoaPods
 If you want this new target to use some Cocoapods libraries, you can just set it in the `Podfile`.

 ![1.tiff](/assets/modularize-ios-project/11.jpg)